Guides/Post-Study Work Visa

 Permanent Residence

-Once granted residence, live and work in NZ permanently with access to most public services.
+If granted residence, live and work in NZ permanently with access to most public services.

 Green List Occupations